Oswald in lens, Ruby at his shoulder as Texas cameraman filmed history

 Phenix, a cub reporter for local CBS TV affiliate KRLD, was focused on Lee Harvey Oswald, the man accused of assassinating President John F. Kennedy in Dallas just two days before.

 Oswald appeared in the basement in what was supposed to be a jail transfer.
-The crowd surged forward and the man in the hat, Jack Ruby, sprang into motion, stepping in front of Phenix's lens and firing a fatal handgun shot into Oswald.
+The crowd surged forward and the man in the hat sprang into motion, stepping in front of Phenix's lens and firing a fatal handgun shot into Oswald.

 Hours later, the 24-year-old Phenix, who had been working nonstop since the assassination, finally saw his film that showed he had captured a moment in history.